Polymer/old-docs-site/docs/polymer/expressions.md

 ### Writing global filters

-Although Polymer supports adding [custom filters](#custom-filters) to the element prototype, you may want to register global filters which can be reused across multiple elements.
+Although {{site.project_title}} supports adding [custom filters](#custom-filters) to the element prototype, you may want to register global filters which can be reused across multiple elements.

-This can be achieved by adding a custom filter to the prototype of the `PolymerExpressions` object.
+To register a global filter, add a custom filter to the prototype of the `PolymerExpressions` object.

-#### Creating global filters
+#### Examples

-Let's create a filter for transforming the letters in any templated string to uppercase.
-Once registered, we will be able to use it as follows:
+Let's create a filter for transforming the letters in any string to uppercase.

 {% raw %}
     {{Hello Polymer | uppercase}}
 {% endraw %}

-To register `uppercase` as a global filter, we add it to the `PolymerExpressions` object and define our filter as a function which operates on the `input` supplied.
+To register `uppercase` as a global filter, add it to the prototype for `PolymerExpressions` object:
-In this case the input is the string `"Hello Polymer"`.
-Our final filter is:

 {% raw %}
-    PolymerExpressions.prototype.uppercase = function(input){
+    PolymerExpressions.prototype.uppercase = function(input) {
       return input.toUpperCase();
     };
 {% endraw %}

-Earlier we mentioned you can pass parameters to a filter.
-This is similarly supported for global filters.
-One example is a `startsWith` filter that could return only those items in an array that begin with a certain letter:
+You can also pass parameters to global filters.
+Here's an example of a `startsWith` filter that returns only those items in an array that begin with a certain letter:

 {% raw %}
     {{arrayOfFriends | startsWith('M')}}
 {% endraw %}

-The `letter` parameter (and any other parameters we wish to specify) can be defined after the initial input as used as you would in any normal function:
+Filter definition:

 {% raw %}
     PolymerExpressions.prototype.startsWith = function (input, letter) {
       return input.filter(function(item){
         return item[0] === letter;
       });
     };
 {% endraw %}

-A community-driven [collection](https://github.com/addyosmani/polymer-filters) of Polymer filters is available if you require further inspiration for writing your own global filters.
+A useful set of community-driven [collection](https://github.com/addyosmani/polymer-filters) of {{site.project_title}} filters is available if you need further examples of global filters.

-#### Where to include global filters
+#### Importing global filters

-Filters you wish to use across multiple elements can be defined in script and imported in at the top of your Polymer element after Polymer has loaded.
-E.g:
+To use a filter across multiple elements, define it in a script and import it at the top of your element (after polymer.html).

-{% raw %}
     <link rel="import" href="uppercase-filter.html"/>
-{% endraw %}

-Alternatively, you can include filters that will only be used inside a single element in script before your Polymer element is registered.